dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 We should be able to run mcp servers as napps, on a remote server, so they require no setup locally. plus napps of our own, that show up like plugins. plus frames, that show some graphics.

+monetizing the external services that things connect to with a conveninence fee, as well as the fees from usage of things people make.

+making programs that can be directly consumed and shared in the platform that created them.

+so because the remote server does not have a way to run untrusted code lightly, nor to package up and connect to it, that might be a lightweight gap they have ?